 Antibiotic staining such as tetracycline takes place during the development of the teeth and is generally seen as dark yellow, brown or even grey banding over similar areas of teeth.

-2. Porcelain veneers.
-Lumineers by Cerinate is a porcelain veneer that can be made as thin as a contact lens and is placed over existing teeth.
+Veneers can be made as thin as contact lens and are placed over existing teeth to change the shape and colour of the teeth.